earthboundkid/Watsuji-and-Aesthetics/4 Subject.md

 > we *divide* food to taste it.
 The taste is on the tongue of each person.
 But can those tastes be *separate tastes*?
 In the case of dividing and tasting some sugar, do we not taste *an identical sweetness*?
 Should one person feel the sugar to be bitter, we will immediately treat that person as sick.
 That is, we will handle it as a case of one being temporarily deprived of the ability to taste an identical sweetness. […] If bodily sensation were something that separated people from each other, such things could not be.
 (WTZ 10:80)

-&nbsp;

 We will return to the example of physical taste in the next chapter when we look at the more closely contextual background out of which our judgments of taste arise, but for now suffice it to say that aesthetic judgment always takes place within a social and ethical context.
 In the aesthetic experience of tasting delicious food, for instance, one nearly loses oneself in rapture to the flavorful sensation of the dish.
 However, this experience of partial self-dissolution is always made possible first by specific cultural structures.
 Before we can experience a meeting of subject-object, there must be a coming together of individuals as a collective subject in a society.
 Hence our understanding of the subject of aesthetic experience can never be limited to an appreciation for the individual’s experience alone, but we must also appreciate the ways in which the communal whole enjoys the aesthetic experience as a subject.
+As Watsuji writes,

+> The discrimination between approval and disapproval is itself both individual and social and thus cannot be comprehended without recourse to the fundamental structure of a human being.
+(127–8)§

 ###What is an object?
 Having looked again at the subject, we must also look again at the object.
 In the last chapter, we suggest that an object is that which objects.
 Another way to look at the question is suggested by the Japanese word _sonzai_ [存在][ja], which means "to exist" or "to be."
 A. C. Graham notes in "'Being' in Western Philosophy Compared With *Shih/Fei* and *Yu/Wu* in Chinese Philosophy" that there has been a persistent tendency in Western philosophy to conflate the existential and predicative senses of "to be."
 This tendency is not seen in Chinese thought, and fallacies which rest on such an equivocation are difficult to translate into classical Chinese.
 As Watsuji notes, Japanese also distinguishes sharply between the existential verb (subject _ga aru_) and the predicative copula (subject predicate _dearu_). _Sonzai_ is for the most part equivalent to _ga aru_ just as the English "exist" is equivalent to "there is."
 The value of _sonzai_ for Japanese philosophy is that because it cannot be used to say that "_A_ is _B_," the grammar of the language makes it clear for a thing to exist is not the same as it having certain predicates.
 This helps overcome the tendency towards essentialism and eternalism in Western thinking.
 For a certain thing to "exist" need not require that the thing maintain certain properties.
 As with Watsuji's theory of anthropology, to be can be a dynamic interplay of negation and double negation rather than the maintenance of a simple static essence.